betocostadev/challengesJS/README.md

 # challengesJS

-## This Repo only contains some JavaScript challenges
+This Repo is based only on some JavaScript challenges

 ***